 While blogging can be expensive, it doesn’t necessarily have to be.
 The only expense I had for my first 8 months of blogging was my domain name because I chose to use a free blogging platform.
 If your blog is strictly going to be a hobby, I would spring for the domain name, and then set your blog up on a free platform like blogger and call it a day.
 You can do that for as little as $12 per year.

-You Might Also Like: The Real Cost of Starting a Blog
+Related Article: The Real Cost of Starting a Blog